TjandraD/good-night/README.md

 ## 🧪 How to Test

+### Postman Collection

+A Postman collection is provided in the `docs` folder to test the API endpoints.

 ### Running the Test Suite

 This project uses RSpec for testing.
 Run the complete test suite: